Historical rankings of presidents of the United States: 2021 C-SPAN

-Siena College Research Institute, Presidential Expert Poll of 2022
+2022 Siena College

 The Siena College Research Institute released their seventh poll results on June 22, 2022.
-The best and worst 10% remain unchanged from their 2018 poll (top five: F. D. Roosevelt, Lincoln, Washington, T. Roosevelt, Jefferson; bottom five: Andrew Johnson, Buchanan, Trump, Harding, Pierce).
+The best 10% and worst 10% remain unchanged from their 2018 poll (top five: F. D. Roosevelt, Lincoln, Washington, T. Roosevelt, Jefferson; bottom five: A. Johnson, Buchanan, Trump, Harding, Pierce).
 41% of the scholars polled said that if a president were to be added to Mount Rushmore, it should be FDR.
-63% believed that the president should be elected by a national popular vote, versus 17% support for the Electoral College.
+63% believed that the president should be elected by a national popular vote; whereas, 17% supported the Electoral College.

-A year into his term, Joe Biden entered the ranking in the second quartile, at No. 19 out of 45.
-Among recent presidents, George H. W. Bush, Bill Clinton and Barack Obama moved up in the rankings, while George W. Bush and Donald Trump moved down, though part of the downward shift was due to the addition of a new president to the poll; counting from the other direction, Trump remained unchanged at third place from last.
-The changes were relatively small (one or two places), apart from Obama, who moved up six places (14%) to No. 11, in the first quartile.
+A year into his term, Joe Biden entered the ranking in the second quartile, at nineteenth place out of 45.
+Among recent presidents, George H. W. Bush, Bill Clinton, and Barack Obama moved up in the rankings, while George W. Bush and Donald Trump moved down, though part of the downward shift was due to the addition of a new president to the poll.
+Counting from the other direction, Trump remained unchanged at third place from last.
+The changes were relatively small (one or two places), apart from Obama, who moved up six places (14%) to eleventh place, in the first quartile.
 Notable shifts among earlier presidents included the continuing rehabilitation of Lyndon Johnson, up 8 places into the first quartile, and of Ulysses Grant, up 3 places (up 8 in the individual evaluations) into the second quartile; and the lessening appreciation of Andrew Jackson, down 4 places to the median (down 7, into the third quartile, in the individual evaluations); Ronald Reagan, down 5 places, remaining in the second quartile; and Zachary Taylor, down 6 places into the fourth quartile.